 Most of the time, a trademark office action raises relatively minor procedural or technical issues that need to be resolved before the trademark examining attorney will approve your application.
 For instance, the office action may require you to slightly amend the identification of products and services listed in your application, insert a disclaimer, or submit a better quality drawing of your trademark.
 These kinds of issues can often be handled with a telephone call or informal email to the trademark examining attorney in charge of reviewing your application.

-May I Assist You with Your Office Action?
+May I Help with Your Trademark Office Action?

 * (denotes required field)